akdenizcse/pl-evaluation-bash/template.md

  esac
 ```

-A while loop to prompt user about an action:
+A while loop to prompt user to get an action:

 ```bash
 while true